pabloferg/dialogflow1/README.md

 There are two pieces of code in the Fulfillment section in Dialogflow Console:
 - [index_dialogflow.js ](index_dialogflow.js)
-- [package.json](package.json) : here we will only add `"axios": "0.18.0"` to use axios package
+- [package.json](package.json) : here we just add `"axios": "0.18.0"` to use axios package

-Make sure you enable webhook calls for your intent.
+Make sure you enable webhook calls for your Intent.

 You can find the full code in [index_dialogflow.js](index_dialogflow.js).

 Let's break down the code.
-We can reuse most of the code given by Dialogflow.
+We can reuse most of the code given by Dialogflow (thanks!).
 In the first section, we will just add the `const axios =...` to use the package:

 ```javascript